Anobium/Great-Cow-BASIC-Demonstration-Sources/README.md

 The PPS method must show the version of the PPSTool used to generate the method.

-Porting to another microcontroller is easier as the user can locate the PPS method.
+Porting to another microcontroller is easier as the user can locate the PPS method and modify or remove.

 # Coding Good Practice